 Foundations and Trans/Formations of Arabic Literary Theory: Prospects and Limits

-Hosted by the Institute for Comparative Literature and Society at Columbia University and the Sheikh Zayed Book Award Committee.
+Hosted by the Columbia University (Institute for Comparative Literature and Society) and the Sheikh Zayed Book Award Committee.

 Preliminary Virtual Discussion Panel:

 March 19, 2021, (10 am EST/New York time)

 First in-person Session:

 *December, 15-17, 2021, Columbia University; presented in cooperations with the Arabic Studies Seminar at Columbia University

 Please see the guidelines for participating and additional information below

 [*Dates subject to change due to current health situation.]